timradtke/timradtkenet/content/about.md

 title: About Minimize Regret
 ---

-**Minimize Regret** is a blog written by me, Tim Radtke.
-I live in Berlin, where I work as data scientist at the lovetoy online shop [Amorelie](https://amorelie.de) (NSFW, I suppose); contact me for a coupon code :heart_eyes:.
-To answer your question: No, not everyone at Amorelie is a product tester.
-Instead, I'm tasked with things like forecasting the demand for lube during Christmas and New Year's Eve.
+Hi, my name is Tim.
+You’re reading **Minimize Regret**, the site where I write about things I’ve recently learned.

+I live in Berlin, where I work as a data scientist.
+I’m interested in quantifying uncertainty, and optimal decision making under uncertainty.
+Fittingly, topics such as probabilistic programming, reinforcement learning and stochastic optimal control, as well as time series theory and applications are near and dear to my heart.

-I recently finished my master's in statistics and graduated with honors.
-My master's thesis on multi-armed bandits was supervised by Alexandra Carpentier and Marius Kloft.
+I recently finished my master’s in statistics and graduated with honors.
+My thesis on multi-armed bandits was supervised by [Alexandra Carpentier](https://sites.google.com/site/alexandracarpentierresearch/) and [Marius Kloft](http://ml.informatik.uni-kl.de).

-Speaking of multi-armed bandits, the name of this site comes from a conversation with my colleague Carlo: One can test different variations of a website using bandit algorithms to find the best performing one.
-When serving variations to users of the website, the algorithm tries to minimize its cumulative regret from not displaying the website with the best conversion rate, for example.
-Thus, the winning website variation minimizes the regret.
-Carlo concluded: **Winners minimize regret**.
+Before joining [Bayer](https://www.bayer.com) as a data scientist in November 2018, I worked as data scientist for the online shop [Amorelie](https://amorelie.de) (NSFW, I suppose).
+At Amorelie, I was responsible for the automated forecast and optimal replenishment of thousands of products, and introduced novel ways of attributing TV marketing cost.

 Send me an email to `tim@timradtke.net` in case you have any question.
-I'm also happy about everyone who says hi.
 Else, try [Twitter](https://www.twitter.com/timradtke) or [Linkedin](https://www.linkedin.com/in/timradtke).
-Or even better, meet me at the next [Berlin Machine Learning](https://www.meetup.com/berlin-machine-learning/) meetup.
+Or even better, meet me at the next [Berlin Machine Learning](https://www.meetup.com/berlin-machine-learning/)  or [Stan User Group](https://www.meetup.com/Stan-User-Group-Berlin/) meetup.